-New architectures for reliable inference and predictions in high-dimensional multimodal health and biomedicine data
+New AI models for reliable inference and predictions in high-dimensional multimodal health and biomedicine data

 We are developing AI models for clinical and biomedical data for meaningful downstream tasks.
 Brute forcing existing inductive biases and architectures can lead to unreliable scientific inference and predictions.
 Therefore, the lab focuses on developing data representations, learning tasks, and model architectures that will be robust to large distributional shifts, and evaluated with robust frameworks to test inferential capabilities.